-Crisis Call Diversion collects data on key performance metrics such as volume of calls, origin of calls and call types to evaluate for equity, track progress toward achieving our intended goals, and to identify areas for improvement.
-Additionally, we collect information about the clients that we serve to identify any gaps in access and outcomes.
+Crisis Call Diversion collects data on key performance metrics such as volume of calls, origin of calls and call types to evaluate for equity, track progress toward achieving intended goals, and to identify areas for improvement.
+Additionally, HPD collects information about the clients that CCD serves to identify any gaps in access and outcomes.
 Key information includes race and ethnicity, gender, mental health needs, substance use needs, other health needs, and basic needs such as housing.